jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 as the PPPoE server (i.e. the Bell GigaHub).

-Starting from a fresh install, log into your router using ssh and run the following configuration script on your router to get an internet connection.
+Starting from a fresh install, log into your router using ssh and run the following configuration commands on your router to get an internet connection.

 You need the same username and password that your Bell GigaHub uses to